tomjoht/tomjoht.github.io/_posts/2018/1/2018-1-19-wtd-south-bay-publish-api-documentation-presentation.md

 - podcasts
 - stitcher
 keywords:
-summary: "I recently gave a presentation called \"Publishing tools for API documentation\" to the Write the Docs South Bay meetup group on January 18, 2018.
+description: "I recently gave a presentation called \"Publishing tools for API documentation\" to the Write the Docs South Bay meetup group on January 18, 2018.
 You can view a recording of the presentation, browse the slides, and listen to the audio here."
 bitlink: http://bit.ly/recordingwtdsouthbayapipresopubtools
 keywords: API documentation, developer documentation, readme.io, static site generators, headless cms, hosting and deployment platforms
 image: https://idratherbewritingmedia.com/images/idratherbewritinglogo.png